Celebration tonight with a dinner at Harris Ranch and reminiscing about our amazing summer.

 STARTING BACK

 The ride today was another rough one.
-Not only was it pouring rain most of the way, the frost heaves were out to get us.
+Not only was it pouring rain most of the way, but the frost heaves were also out to get us.
 I hardly got to sleep before I was tossed off my pillow.
-The good news was that there was hardly anyone on the road today.
+The good news was that there was hardly anyone else on the road today.
 You know, it is very hard to take pictures when the cell phone keeps bouncing out of your paws.
 Sadly, no glaciers today.

 Our itinerary has changed a bit, we heard so many horror stories about the drive to the top of the world and Dawson City from campers we have met.
 We will skip that destination and follow a different route home than originally planned.